 Picture a barn roof with its distinct profile.
 That's essentially what a gambrel roof looks like.
 It has two sides, much like the simple, traditional gable roof, but the gambrel roof has two different slopes on each of the two sides.

 The smaller upper portion of the roof where it peaks has a much lower slope.
 The bottom portion of the roof has a very steep slope, so it's almost vertical.
-Each of the sides are symmetrical to give the structure a balanced look.
+The two sides are symmetrical to give the structure a balanced look.

 Easy to Build